-Hot summer days were made for sippin’ rosé poolside.
-And while rosé is perfectly delicious and refreshing right out of the bottle, it reaches new heights as frosé—a brut rosé sweetened ever so slightly with homemade lavender simple syrup, then frozen to a slushy consistency.
+Hot summer days were made for sippin’ rosé poolside so why not upgrade your rosé to a cool(er) Lavender Frosé.
+Rosé is perfectly delicious and refreshing right out of the bottle, but it reaches new heights as frosé.
+For this recipe, we put a twist on the typical brut rosé with our homemade lavender simple syrup.
 When selecting your wine, choose a brut rosé that’s light in color—a lighter pink usually indicates a wine that is less sticky sweet—and, of course, a beautiful bottle is a must for summertime entertaining.

 Lavender Frosé Recipe